Kpoke/php_mysql_crud_app/README.md

 # php_mysql_crud_app

 Basic php crud app with mysql as the database.
-It is all about a user and his/her courses.
+It is all about users and their courses.